godotengine/godot-docs/tutorials/3d/standard_material_3d.rst

 --------

-*Emission* specifies how much light is emitted by the material (keep in mind this does not include light surrounding geometry unless :ref:`doc_gi_probes` are used).
+*Emission* specifies how much light is emitted by the material (keep in mind this does not include light surrounding geometry unless :ref:`VoxelGI <doc_using_voxel_gi>` or :ref:`SDFGI <doc_sdfgi>` are used).
 This value is added to the resulting final image and is not affected by other lighting in the scene.

 .. image:: img/spatial_material15.png